Tuesday, December 26, 2017

 with cannons could not eclipse

-the billions carved and cast
+the millions of Buddhas carved or cast

 We prize the eternally incorruptible